 3. Filtration.
 We use a strainer on the tank fill line and then a purifier under the sink.
 This set up allows you to fill up from any garden hose water supply and have tasty drinking/cooking water.

 4. Water Heater.
 Isotherm makes terrific water heaters that are insulated so well that hot water stays hot for 24 hours.
 These heaters can run on 120v from the inverter, or using thermal transfer from the engine coolant, or from an Espar Hydronic heater.

-When budgeting for a complete water system with all the components above, plan on about $X. Sprinter Engineering can also install you water system at $X per hour.
-A water system installation generally requires X number of hours.
+When budgeting for a complete water system with all the components above, plan on about $1000.
+Sprinter Engineering can also install you water system at $125 per hour.
+A water system installation generally requires about 10 hours.